JennyYu2/Projects/Slaydoku/README.md

 ## How to run the program

-1. Download all the files from the Slaydoku folder
+1. Download all the files from the Slay folder
 2. javac *.java
 3. java SudokuGUI.java
 4. Window should pop up to play the game

+---

+## Object Oriented Principles

+- Model View COntroller (MVC)